Geography of China: Geology and natural resources

 China has substantial mineral reserves and is the world's largest producer of antimony, natural graphite, tungsten, and zinc.
 Other major minerals are aluminum, bauxite, coal, crude petroleum, diamonds, gold, iron ore, lead, magnetite, manganese, mercury, molybdenum, natural gas, phosphate rock, tin, uranium, and vanadium.
 China's hydropower potential is the largest in the world.

 Land use

 Based on 2005 estimates, 14.86% (about 1400000 km2) of China's total land area is arable.
-About 1.3% (some 116,580 km²) is planted to permanent crops and the rest planted to temporary crops.
+About 1.3% (some 116,580 km2) is planted to permanent crops and the rest planted to temporary crops.
 With comparatively little land planted to permanent crops, intensive agricultural techniques are used to reap harvests that are sufficient to feed the world's largest population and still have surplus for export.
-An estimated 544,784 km² of land were irrigated in 2004.
+An estimated 544,784 km2 of land were irrigated in 2004.
 42.9% of total land area was used as pasture, and 17.5% was forest.

+Deserts

+Nearly 20 percent of China (about 1,900,000 km2) is desert: